poitot/Twitter_API_Test/README.md

 Main HTML web pages created with only HTML, CSS with Bootstrap 5, with porting to make use of React after main features are completed on the backend and tested.

+# Usage

+To start clone the repository and run `node index` to start web server then open a web browser to localhost:3000

 # Features (Planned)

 1. Show a users liked tweets